qasedak/simple-language-switcher/readme.md

 1. **Add the Shortcode**: Use the `[translated_links]` shortcode in your posts, pages, or widgets where you want the language switcher to appear.

+2. **Configure Settings**: Go to Settings > Language Switcher in your WordPress admin panel to customize:
+   - Show/hide country flags
+   - Show/hide language names
+   - Hide current language from the list
+   - Hide languages without translations

-2. **Customize Appearance**: You can customize the appearance of the popup by editing the `style.css` file located in the plugin directory.
+3. **Customize Appearance**: You can customize the appearance of the language switcher through:
+   - The plugin settings page for display options
+   - Your theme's CSS for advanced styling

+4. **RTL Support**: The plugin automatically supports right-to-left (RTL) languages and adjusts its layout accordingly.

+Note: Make sure Polylang is properly configured with your desired languages before using this plugin.

 ## Requirements